 Every scenario will be different.

-An air conditioner will always cool a home even if it cost more.
+An air conditioner will always cool the home even if it costs more.

 An ideal situation is to have both installed to take advantage of the best unit depending on the temperature and humidity levels.